 To stimulate high quality papers a best paper award of € 1.000 as well as a best PhD Candidate paper award of € 700 has been set up.
 The scientific committee decides on which papers are to be awarded.
 In the 2016th Uddevalla Symposium at Birkbeck, University of London a third Best Paper Award was launched; “Industry and Higher Education”, published by SAGE Publishing from the journal’s June 2016 issue, was sponsoring a best paper award and the winner(s) of the award received £100 worth of SAGE books vouchers.

 From the start of these Uddevalla symposia there has been strong focus on international publishing.
-Except from 18 Uddevalla Symposium proceedings with revised papers, so far 28 edited books and special issues of international scientific journals have been published.
+Except from 20 Uddevalla Symposium Proceedings with revised papers, so far 31 edited books and special issues of international scientific journals have been published.
 Leading–edge contributions not only of prominent key-note speakers and senior researchers but also from Doctoral Candidates have been published in different journal publications such as Papers of Regional Sciences, Small Business Economics, International Journal of Entrepreneurship and Small Business, and in the form of edited books published by E. Elgar, Springer, SAGE or Routledge after each symposia. – for a complete list see Publications.
 Furthermore in Bernhard, (2017) a list of the most quoted publications as searched from the “Web of Science” database in April 2017 is to be found.

-Regional Seminars – knowledge sharing
+pre-symposia and Regional Seminars – knowledge sharing and dissemination of knowledge

 COOPERATIVE ORGANIZATIONS AND CO-FINANCERS